MoldyLunchBox/coding_convention_and_terms/README.md

-##to put it simply, "ich vergesse", i forget, i find it difficult to remember all the terms and what things are called, so i'm keeping notes here
+##to put it simply, "ich vergesse", i forget, i find it difficult to remember all the terms and what things are called and commands to create things, so i'm keeping notes here

 #Spread operator: